Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/waste_form_general_card.rst

       BURNUP 6.0d1 !
 GWd/MTHM

 * **MECHANISM FMDM_SURROGATE sub-block cards:**

+   For additional inputs required for this mechanism see :ref:`FMDM Surrogate Mechanism`.

    SPECIFIC_SURFACE_AREA <double> <unit_string> (required for types GLASS, FMDM, FMDM_SURROGATE; semi-optional for type CUSTOM; do not include for types DSNF and WIPP)